Your future begins in Siegen

 Practical, forward-looking, relevant

-Even before I knew what I was going to study, I already had a pretty clear idea of what I wanted to do after graduating: a traineeship in a large media company and then - ideally - a job as an editor.
+Even before I knew what I was going to study, I already had a pretty clear idea of what would follow my degree: a traineeship in a large media company and then - ideally - a job as an editor.

 After successfully dropping out of an English degree course and three years as a freelancer in various editorial offices, I started looking for a degree course that would prepare me for my dream career.
 I found what I was looking for on the website of the University of Siegen, of all places.
 "Of all things" because I knew next to nothing about the city of Siegen.
 Except that there is a well-known, if not very flattering, joke about it.